 This is a residential street.
 Park respectively in this cul-de-sac and look for a narrow dirt and rock pathway going downhill.
 It will only take you a minute or two to get down to the Spitting Caves cliffs.
 If you’re not used to walking on loose dirt and rock, make sure you keep your balance by grabbing onto the fence or stone wall on either side of you.

 You may see people cliff jumping here – PLEASE DO NOT.

 Many people have drowned here – either from not being able to climb back up onto the rocks or from attempting to save someone.
-Hawaii Kai residents near Spitting Caves have made several efforts to stop the cliff jumping due to the high number of deaths that occur here.
+Residents near Spitting Cave have made several efforts to stop the cliff jumping due to the high number of deaths that occur here.

 True story: From the time of writing this, just a couple of weeks ago a man jumped in to save a girl who couldn’t pull herself out of the water.
 He ended up losing his life.
 The next day, my friend visited Spitting Caves and saw two women slowly making their way back up – one was on crutches and sobbing.
 He helped the girl up the rest of way and later realized that she was the one who was saved the day before.

 This is one of those spots on the islands that some believe should stay hidden.
 One, because so many people have drowned here, and two, because it’s so special that it should be reserved for only those who live here.